My Way killings: Responses

 Some Filipinos—even those who love the song—will not sing it in public, in order to avoid trouble or out of superstitious fear.

-As of 2007, the song reportedly had been taken off the playlists of karaoke machines in many bars in Manila, Bangkok, and Tokyo. after complaints about out-of-tune renditions of the song, resulting in verbal harassment, violent fights, and murder.
+As of 2007, the song reportedly had been taken off the playlists of karaoke machines in many bars in Manila, Bangkok, and Tokyo, after complaints about out-of-tune renditions of the song, resulting in verbal harassment, violent fights, and murder.

-As a reference to the phenomenon, Japanese rock band Kishidan released an uptempo rock cover of "My Way" as their 10th anniversary single, with a promotional music video featuring lead singer (Ayonocozey Show) being shot numerous times while singing the song.
-Ayonocozey is then shot once more in the back while walking away after the song is concluded, collapsing in a heap on the stairs with a wry grin.
+As a reference to the phenomenon, Japanese rock band Kishidan released an uptempo rock cover of "My Way" as their 10th anniversary single, with a promotional music video featuring lead singer Ayanocozey Show being shot numerous times while singing the song.
+Ayanocozey is then shot once more in the back while walking away after the song is concluded, collapsing in a heap on the stairs with a wry grin.
 A shortened version was used as a commercial.

 Explanations

 New York Times writer Norimitsu Onishi argued that the killings might be "the natural byproduct of the country's culture of violence, drinking and machismo".
 Violent attacks occur frequently in Philippine karaoke bars, with fights often sparked over breaches of karaoke etiquette – such as laughing at other performers, performing the same song twice, or hogging the microphone.

 According to Roland B. Tolentino, an expert in pop culture at the University of the Philippines Diliman, the killings connected to singing the song in karaoke may simply reflect its popularity in a violent environment.
 He also noted that the song's "triumphalist" theme might have an aggravating effect on singers and listeners alike.
 Other tunes, just as popular in the Philippines, have not resulted in murder.

 Butch Albarracin, the owner of "Center for Pop", a Manila-based singing school, also believes the lyrics of "My Way" increase the violence.
 The lyrics, as he explained, "evoke feelings of pride and arrogance in the singer, as if you're somebody when you're really nobody.
 It covers up your failures.
 That's why it leads to fights."

+Eric Alterman, CUNY distinguished professor in English and journalism, wrote a critique of Onishi's article.
+He observed that the article did not provide any evidence - witness or police reports - to back up the story.
+Alterman says that this is the issue with journalism: "You can make up as much stuff as you want as long as nobody in power has a reason to object."

 "Karaoke rage" in other countries

-Cases of karaoke rage, where singers have been harassed, assaulted or killed mid-performance have been reported all over East and Southeast Asia.
-Incidents of "karaoke rage" outside of Asia have also been documented.
+Cases of karaoke rage, where singers have been harassed, assaulted or killed mid-performance have been reported all over the world.